 Why does accreditation matter?

-Simply put, you want your degree to mean something, and accreditation guarantees just that.
-Accreditation affirms that a university will truly prepare you for success in your career.
-It ensures that employers will recognize the value of your diploma.
-And it confirms that you will learn from qualified instructors who are using a curriculum that matches what you’ll need to know on the job.
+Accreditation confirms that a school prepares you for success.
+It ensures that employers recognize the value of your diploma.
+It also confirms that you learn from good teachers.
+Teachers at accredited schools use a curriculum that matches what you need to know on the job.

-If a school is not accredited, then an outside party has not evaluated the quality of its academic offerings.
-This institution might talk highly of itself in marketing materials, but it hasn’t had an objective third party back up its claims.
+If a school isn’t accredited, an outside party hasn’t evaluated the quality of its academic programs.
+In this case, a school might talk highly of itself in marketing materials.
+However, you can’t trust those statements because a third party hasn’t examined them.

 How do universities earn accreditation?

-For example, the AACSB tends to focus on a business school’s research output, while the ACBSP stresses professors’ teaching skills.
-The IACBE often provides accreditation to smaller universities.
-These typically do not have the same research capabilities as large institutions, but they might boast a more individualized student experience.
+For example, AACSB focuses on a business school’s research output.
+ACBSP stresses professors’ teaching skills.
+IACBE provides accreditation to smaller universities.
+These typically do not have the same research capabilities as large schools.
+However, they might boast more individualized student experiences.

 What is the difference between a Bachelor of Arts and a Bachelor of Science?

-The difference lies in the type of coursework you’ll take.
-A bachelor of arts is often more focused on the liberal arts.
-A bachelor of arts program is likely to take an interdisciplinary approach, encouraging students to take courses in several areas of study to gain a well-rounded education that promotes expert problem-solving and communication skills.
+A bachelor of arts focuses on the liberal arts.
+A bachelor of arts program is likely to take an interdisciplinary approach.
+This encourages you to take courses in several areas of study.
+Doing so gives you a well-rounded education that promotes expert problem-solving and communication skills.

 What are the highest paying business jobs?

 If you want a six-figure income, you might want to specialize your business education in management, finance, sales, or economics.